dginev/latexml-oxide/README.md

      ![latexml vs tralics](https://i.imgur.com/6iOyCDo.png)
     - Recent lamentations from social media:
      ![latexml too slow](https://i.imgur.com/lOOtSWa.png)
-    - Recent requests from support from a PhD student who maintains a dataset and wrote in for support:
+    - Recent request from a PhD student who maintains a dataset and wrote in for support:
       > With the newer version of LatexML, we are getting lower conversion failures.
 However, I have to run it on the whole collection and usually the other organizers who are also my advisors blame me for why it is taking so long to convert them!!

   * Perl 5 has **no street cred** anymore.